 This is the third in a blog series that will explore the FirstNet Authority Roadmap domains.
-You can also learn about: the Core, Coverage and Capacity, and Voice Communications.
+You can also learn about: the Core, Coverage and Capacity, Voice Communications, Secure Information Exchange, and User Experience.
 Download the full Roadmap at firstnet.gov/Roadmap.

 Transforming Data into Actionable Intelligence